capital-G/supercollider-wiki/sc-dev-Meeting-Procedure-&-Templates.md

 Here's a meeting time poll for the next developer meeting.
 Everyone with an interest in improving SuperCollider is welcome to attend!

-Dev meetings are held at https://meet.jit.si/SuperColliderDevMeeting.
+Dev meetings are held on [Jitsi](https://meet.jit.si/SuperColliderDevMeeting).
 No registration is required to join.

 RALLLY.CO_LINK